Adult cycle lessons

 - Hold a First Aid qualification

-- Have extensive knowledge of cycling in Bristol, Greater Swindon and BANES.
+- Have extensive knowledge of cycling in Bristol, North Somerset, Greater Swindon and BANES.

 After you book, your instructor will contact you to agree on a time and date for your lesson, discuss your goals and answer any questions you may have.
 When you meet, your Instructor will be wearing a Life Cycle UK branded blue top and a hi-vis jacket which will hold their ID Badge.

-In Spring (subject to restrictions) we are launching free cycle courses for people who are new or returning to cycling.
+From April 2021 (subject to restrictions) we'll be offering short cycling courses for people who are new or returning to cycling.
 If you would be interested in hearing more about these courses, please register your interest here.

 - Starting cycling: the basics (article by British Cycling)

 - How to teach an adult to ride a bike (video by Cycling UK)

 - A guide to cycling on the road with children (article by Cycling UK)